SoftUni-Internal/interactive-content/EN/12-Exam-tests/01-Problem.md

   * the name is unique
 - **laps - int**
   * if the laps are less than **1**, this should result in an **IllegalArgumentException** with the message "**Laps cannot be less than 1.**"
-- **drivers - A collection of Drivers**
+- **drivers - a collection of Drivers**

 ## Behavior

 `void addDriver(Driver driver)`

-This method adds a **Driver** to the **Race**. if the **Driver** is valid. f the Driver is not valid, this should result in an Exception with the appropriate message.
+This method adds a **Driver** to the **Race**. if the **Driver** is valid.

+If the Driver is not valid, this should result in an Exception with the appropriate message.

 Exceptions are: